Sítio Capão

 Pecan pie, dried cherry and cocao nibs.
 Rich and sweet, with a creamy body and lingering sweetness.

-Sítio Capão is a twelve-hectare coffee farm, sitting at the relatively high elevation of 1,300m above sea level and located just outside the small town of Piatã, in Bahia’s Chapada Diamantina region.
+Sítio Capão is a sixteen-hectare coffee farm, sitting at the relatively high elevation of 1,300m above sea level and located just outside the small town of Piatã, in Bahia’s Chapada Diamantina region.
 Chapada Diamantina translates to ”Diamond Plateau” in Portuguese, and for 100 years this area was mined for the gemstones embedded in its cliffs.
 Today, the region is famous for its specialty coffee production.
 The farm is owned by third-generation producer Aneiuson Souza and wife Rosemeire, who live onsite with their three children.
 Aneiuson is young — he’s still in his 40s — but has already been working in coffee for nearly two decades and is part of the next generation of coffee producers in the town of Piatã.

 Sítio Capão was originally established some 70 years ago as a fruit and vegetable plantation by Aneiuson’s grandfather.
 This was well before modern coffee varieties and practices were introduced to Brazil, and the coffee industry was only just becoming established in the region.
 At the time coffee grown in Piatã was still being transported on donkey carts to be sold at local markets in nearby towns.
 When Aneuison’s dad took over operations, he planted the first coffee trees in an attempt to capitalise on the growing industry, though the family did not find much success and were unable to keep up with how quickly the local market’s demands were changing.